2015 Energy Planning Monitoring Report

-The 2014 Energy Planning Monitoring report sets out the outcomes secured in 2014 as a result of implementation of the London Plan energy policies (specifically Policy 5.2) through the planning system.
+The 2015 Energy Monitoring Report sets out the outcomes secured in 2015 as a result of implementation of the London Plan energy policies through the planning system.

 An energy assessment is required for each planning application referable to the Mayor, setting out how the London Plan energy policies will be met within the development.
 Specifically, applicants are required to set out how the proposals apply the following energy hierarchy:

 - Be clean: supply energy efficiently

 The hierarchy provides the mechanism through which the carbon dioxide (CO2) emission reduction targets in Policy 5.2 of the London Plan are achieved.
 It also contributes to the implementation of strategic energy policies relating to decentralised networks and ensures opportunities for building occupants to receive efficient, secure and affordable energy.

 Key outcomes secured in 2015 as a result of implementation of the London Plan energy policies include:

 - Regulated CO2 emission reductions of 35 percent more than required by Part L of the Building Regulations across applications considered by the Mayor.

 - Cumulative regulated CO2 emission reductions of over 49,000 tonnes CO2 per annum against the relevant Part L baseline.

 Significant investment (and with it associated employment opportunities) at each stage of the energy hierarchy including: